Skip to main content

 Transfers & Vehicles

 For group travel of more than 8 people Buses will be used and for a group with more than 3 people, Minivans will be used.
 These vehicles are suitable for accommodating larger groups and offer ample space for passengers and luggage.
 Equipped with air conditioning and comfortable seating, these vehicles are designed to enhance travel comfort over longer distances.
-They also offer better stability and space for scenic drives and excursions.

 Accommodations